nearform-actions/optic-release-automation-action/README.md

           npm-tag: ${{ github.event.inputs.tag }}
 ```

-*Note*: Not all symbols that can be used in GitHub usernames are valid in secret names.
+> Not all symbols that can be used in GitHub usernames are valid in secret names.
 One such example is the hyphen symbol (`-`).
 In such cases, this approach will not work.

-### How to add a build step to your workflow
+## How to add a build step to your workflow

 When your project needs a build step, you can provide it to this action!
 The `build-command` option accepts a string that will be executed as a shell command (you can use `yarn` or your preferred build tool).